 - Download our Student Policy Manual: HERE

-Local Air Travel: You may fly into Puerto Maldonado any time on December 31st or February 1st.
-Your departure should be anytime on January 14th or February 15th, but if required you could also depart after 12pm on January 13th or February 14th (missing one visit to a herbarium and the final supper, but a good option for those with slightly earlier schedules).
+Local Air Travel: Winter courses – You may fly into Puerto Maldonado any time on December 31st or February 1st.
+Your departure should be anytime on January 14th or February 15th, but if required you could also depart after 12 pm on January 13th or February 14th (missing one visit to a herbarium and the final supper, but a good option for those with slightly earlier schedules).
+Summer course dates will be announced shortly.

 As with all of our courses, a comprehensive travel packet that contains information on when and how to book your travel, visas, vaccinations, and packing tips, will be made available to all students.
 This packet is provided to students once they have registered for the course.